Fact-checked by the Smart Insurance 101 editorial team

 How Much Does a Car Insurance Coverage Lapse Raise Your Rates?

-A lapse directly raises the premium you pay for your next policy — often by 10–35% — because insurers use prior coverage continuity as one of their top underwriting factors.
+A lapse directly raises the premium you pay for your next policy, often by 10–35%, because insurers treat prior coverage continuity as one of their top underwriting factors.
 The longer the gap, the steeper the surcharge.

 According to a Bankrate analysis of major insurer rate filings, drivers with a lapse of 30 days or fewer typically see premium increases of 10–15%.
 A gap of 31–90 days pushes that figure to 20–25%.
-Lapses exceeding 90 days can trigger surcharges of 35% or more, and some carriers will flat-out decline to write a new policy.
+Lapses exceeding 90 days can trigger surcharges of 35% or more, and some carriers will decline to write a new policy at all.

 Insurers also share data through the Comprehensive Loss Underwriting Exchange (CLUE), maintained by LexisNexis Risk Solutions.
 Your lapse history is part of your CLUE report and is visible to every insurer that pulls it during the quoting process.
 This is why a lapse at one company follows you even if you switch carriers entirely.